esakal/react-workshop/workshop-guides/2-intermediate/intermediate-2.md

 - [ ] discard changes if modal closed
 - [ ] create channel if modal approved
   - use `_newChannelInputRef` to get the value from the modal input

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/17)

 ### Ticket Intermediate-2.6 (sort channel list)
 > You can continue your work or checkout and continue with branch [intermediate-2.6](https://github.com/esakal/react-workshop/tree/intermediate-2.6)